This post was updated on February 26, 2021.

-There are several reasons to perform an in-depth website review.
+There are several reasons to perform a website review.
 SEO and content marketing are the most popular reasons.
-Using the right tools and processes, you can identify “gaps” and/or “misconfigurations”—both in website structure (technical SEO and user experience), and website content.
+Using the right tools and processes, you can identify “gaps” and/or “misconfigurations”—both in website structure and website content.

 This post goes over the basic points you need to understand before you undergo a website audit, starting with why you need one and the various components you should check.

-We are not all web developers, but in this digital-focused time, we all have to be writers.
-That’s why we avidly believe in a content-first approach rather than a singular focus on the Google algorithm.
+We are not all web developers, but in this digital-focused time, we’re all writers.
+That’s why we avidly believe in a content-first approach.

-You should, of course, do keyword research, but focus on creating high-quality content that’s properly optimized for search, and make sure the technical and design elements of the website enhance the user’s ability to consume that content.
+You should focus on creating high-quality content that’s properly optimized for search, and make sure the technical and design elements of the website enhance the user’s ability to consume that content.

 Develop a Website Review Strategy